YongshuoLiu/github.io/projects.md

 title: Projects
 show_collection: projects
 description: >
-  From research to classwork to weekend experiments.
-  All of my complete and ongoing projects can be found here with a quick introduction to each.
-  Each project has a description as well as links to the source code for further reading.
+  It includes all of my research projects during undergraduate, both in and out of the class You can see the descriptions of all the projects here, as well as the relevant code
 no_groups: true
 ---